 One time my wife brought home a big bag of remarkably elaborate and expensive looking razors.
 They came from someone who works in R&D for a big razor company; he was hoping me and the boys would try these fancy things and provide feedback.
 I didn’t touch them.
 Nope.
 Just give me my plastic disposable twin blader.
 You, know, the kind of razor they let prison inmates use.
 Seems to work just fine!

-cheap committed to the basics, I was intrigued by the Dollar Shave Club.
+Being so cheap committed to the basics, I was intrigued by the Dollar Shave Club.
 It seems that a dollar — and another two dollars for shipping — will get you five blades a month.
 They even throw in a free handle.
 Very well, let’s give it a go.
 This could mean I never have to even think about razors again, and that I like the sound of that.

 I’ll let you all know how this goes.
 In the meantime, watch this tremendous video from Dollar Shave Club.
 It’s one of the big reasons I signed up.

 There was a kid in our town that they used to call Bohack Pete.